okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-mfa-enroll-policy/index.md

 - The Policy API supports both factors and authenticators schemas in the MFA enrollment policy [settings](/docs/reference/api/policy/#policy-settings-data-2).
 - MFA enrollment policies contain either factors or authenticators in their settings (they are mutually exclusive).
 - Existing MFA enrollment policies (that is, MFA enrollment policies created before the Identity Engine upgrade) still contain factors in their settings.
-- For existing MFA Enrollment Policies modified from the Admin Console of an Identity Engine org, existing factors are converted to authenticators in their settings.
+- For existing MFA enrollment policies modified from the Admin Console of an Identity Engine org, existing factors are converted to authenticators in their settings.

 ### Recovery authenticators